Represents a Dashboard View.

 If you need to customize a Dashboard View in code, you can access it via a Frame.View or ViewController.View property.
 Use a DashboardView‘s CompositeView.Items, CompositeView.AddItem, CompositeView.RemoveItem and CompositeView.InsertItem members - to specify the View Items to be displayed.

-To learn how to create and configure a Dashboard View, refer to the How to: Display Several Views Side-by-Side help topic.
+To learn how to create and configure a Dashboard View, refer to the Display Multiple Views Side-by-Side (Dashboard View) help topic.